Azure/CCOInsights/README.md

 - Page 10: IaaS Idle Resources

 You can find more details about each page on the [Deployment Guide](https://github.com/Azure/ccodashboard/blob/master/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md) file.

+**IMPORTANT**: You must follow this [procedure](https://docs.microsoft.com/en-us/azure/lighthouse/how-to/onboard-customer) to implement Azure delegated resource management to get data from subscriptions in other tenants.

 ## CCO Azure Infrastructure Dashboard with AKS add-on Report Pages